MicrosoftDocs/azure-docs/ITPro/Windows/CommonTasks/InstallingASQLServerVirtualMachine.md

 ### Turn off write caching ###

 For best performance, the Database Engine requires write caching to be OFF for both data and operating system disks.
 OFF is the default setting for data disks, for both read and write operations.
 However, ON is the default write caching setting for the operating system disk.
 New users who are evaluating performance on a simple single disk system should configure write caching to be OFF for the operating system disk.
-For instructions on configuring write caching, see [How to Use PowerShell for Windows Azure](http://go.microsoft.com/fwlink/?LinkId=254236).
+Use PowerShell and the **Set-AzureOSDisk** cmdlet.
+For instructions on configuring write caching, see [How to Use PowerShell for Windows Azure](http://go.microsoft.com/fwlink/?LinkId=254236), and [Set-AzureOSDisk](http://msdnstage/en-us/library/jj152847).
+For setting the write caching of a data disk, see [Set-AzureDataDisk](http://msdnstage/en-us/library/jj152851).

 ### Create database users ###